docker/docs/docker-for-windows/index.md

 2. Enter your Docker ID and password and click **Sign in**.

 3. After you have successfully signed in, Docker Desktop prompts you to enter the authentication code.
-Enter the six digit code from your phone and then click **Verify**.
+Enter the six-digit code from your phone and then click **Verify**.

 ![Docker Desktop 2FA](images/desktop-win-2fa.png){:width="500px"}